Dark Mode

 Whether digital marketing efforts, like paid ads and social media campaigns, or physical marketing collateral, like promotional products or billboard promotions, your marketing needs to be consistent across channels.

-In fact, consistent branding and marketing efforts can increase revenue by 33%.
+In fact, consistent branding and marketing efforts can increase revenue by 33% and 60% of brands believe that consistency is important for generating leads.

 Step 10.
 Prioritize Customer Service